 Investigational New Drug Applications.
 During the initial product development stage an IND for each drug is filed with the FDA in order to begin human testing.
 An IND must include preclinical data showing the toxicity of the product, from which the FDA makes a determination of the product's safety for human testing.
 Preclinical studies can take several years to complete, and there is no assurance that an IND based on such studies will ever become effective so as to permit clinical testing to begin.
 A 30-day waiting period after the receipt of each IND is required by the FDA prior to the commencement of initial clinical testing, unless the FDA approves the IND before then.
-If the FDA has not commented on or questioned the IND within this 30-day period, initial clinical studies on clinical hold and the questions must be answered to the satisfaction of the FDA before initial clinical testing can begin.
-In addition, the FDA may, at any time, impose a clinical trials cannot recommence without prior FDA authorization and then only under terms authorized by the FDA.
-In some instances the IND process can result in substantial delay and expense.
+If the FDA has not commented on or questioned the IND within this 30-day period, initial clinical studies may begin, although companies often obtain affirmative FDA approval before beginning such studies.
+If the FDA has comments or questions, it places the studies on clinical hold and the questions must be answered to the satisfaction of the FDA before initial clinical testing can begin.
+In addition, the FDA may, at any time, impose a clinical hold on ongoing clinical trials.
+If the FDA imposes a clinical hold, clinical trials cannot recommence without prior $\ensuremath{\texttt{FDA}}$ authorization and then only under terms authorized by the $\ensuremath{\texttt{FDA}}.$ In some instances the IND process can result in substantial delay and expense.